VictorVDP/virage-privacy/index.md

 Last updated: April 2026

 Data we collect:
-- Location data: used exclusively for GPS trip tracking on your device
+- Location data: used exclusively for GPS trip tracking on your device.
+It needs to be always on !
 - Photos: taken optionally at end of trip, stored locally on your device only

 Data we do NOT collect: